SamoXcZ/CanYouJB/README.md

 iOS 17+

 Please note that there is an error in iOS 15 causing crashes, even with the app built using 15.6 SDK.
 A fix may be implemented soon.

+!Note!: App is unfinished, and may have buggs or not even showing anything after you Search an JB, these are Expected tho⁉️